citation-file-format/citation-file-format/schema-guide.md

 date-released: 2021-07-18
 identifiers:
   -
+    description: This is the collection of archived snapshots of all versions of My Research Software
+    type: doi
+    value: "10.5281/zenodo.123456"
+  -
     description: This is the archived snapshot of version 0.11.2 of My Research Software
     type: doi
-    value: "10.5281/zenodo.123456"
+    value: "10.5281/zenodo.123457"
 keywords:
   - "awesome software"
   - research